ETS-Android3/MaXabChallenge/README.md

 currency and the base currency.
 Only the base currency field should be editable.
 (Consider this project as if you were developing a component within a large-scaled project)

-- Create your offline currency calculator that should convert the base currency to another currency.
+- Create your offline currency calculator that should convert the base currency to anothercurrency.
--The app should handle offline mode if there is no network and in case online it should load data from [ fixer.io].
+- The app should handle offline mode if there is no network and in case online it should load data from [ fixer.io].
 So the user can use the app anytime.